winterfive/design-patterns/singleton-pattern/README.md

 - Change the instantiation from lazy(in the getInstance()) to eagerly created (instantiated in the static variable).
 If your singleton is big or never used, then you are wasting resources.
 - Use double-checked locking w/ synchronization along with adding the volitile keyword to the static variable.
 This doesn't work for versions of Java earlier then 5.

+Tip: If you have lots of singletons in your design, you are doing it wrong.